 —Viviana A. Zelizer, Lloyd Cotsen '50 Professor of Sociology at Princeton University, author of The Social Meaning of Money and Economic Lives

 "Ariel Wilkis offers a richly detailed ethnographic exploration of all the different and co-existing ethical frames within which money is judged by the poor, and on 'how money connects them.'
 We hear many people's own moral language, in their own life situations.
 These accounts will provoke yet further research in many other places, and Wilkis's approach will become exemplary."

-—Jane I. Guyer, Professor Emerita of Anthropology, Johns Hopkins University
+—Jane I. Guyer, Johns Hopkins University